Parle Products: History

 All three companies continue to use the family trademark name "Parle".
 The original Parle group was amicably segregated into three non-competing businesses.
 A dispute over the use of "Parle" brand arose when Parle Agro diversified into the confectionery business, thus becoming a competitor to Parle Products.
 In February 2008, Parle Products sued Parle Agro for using the brand Parle for competing confectionery products.
 Later, Parle Agro launched its confectionery products under a new design which did not include the Parle brand name.
 In 2009, the Bombay High Court ruled that Parle Agro can sell its confectionery brands under the brand name "Parle" or "Parle Confi" on condition that it clearly specifies that its products belong to a separate company which has no relationship with Parle Products.

 Infrastructure

 Apart from the original factory in Mumbai, Parle has manufacturing facilities at Kanpur (Uttar Pradesh), Neemrana (Rajasthan), Bengaluru (Karnataka), Hyderabad (Telangana), Kutch (Gujarat), Khopoli (Maharashtra), Indore (Madhya Pradesh), Pantnagar (Uttarakhand), Sitarganj (Uttarakhand), Bahadurgarh (Haryana), and Muzaffarpur (Bihar).
 The plants at Bahadurgarh and Muzaffarpur are some of the largest manufacturing plants of Parle in India.
 It deploys large-scale automation for manufacturing of quality biscuits.
 It also has several manufacturing units on contract.

+In popular culture

+During their bilateral meeting at Rome in May 2026, Indian Prime Minister Narendra Modi gifted a pack of Parle Melody (a candy by Parle Products) to his Italian counterpart Giorgia Meloni.
+The Italian prime minister posted a video on her social media thanking Modi for the gift.
+It immediately went viral online and sparked numerous memes, as this was considered a reference to her previous X post from the COP28 conference with the #Melodi (a portmanteau of Meloni and Modi).
+The candy was reportedly sold out from quick commerce websites within hours of the post.
+This also led to Parle Industries becoming a meme stock, as Parle Products is not listed on the stock market.
+The former company specializes in real estate, infrastructure building, waste management and recycling.